mrocklin/blog/_posts/work/2017-11-05-cython-everywhere.md

 *This post is mainly written for other developers*

 ### tl;dr

 Cython's support of PEP-484 type annotations allows us to write code that both runs naively from Python and can be compiled for significant speedups from Cython.
-This, combined with the ability to be used within Python 2, might make it attractive enough for PyData projects to consider adopting it more wholistically throughout the ecosystem.
+This, combined with Cython's the ability to build Python 2 compatible modules, might make it attractive enough for PyData projects to consider adopting it more wholistically throughout the ecosystem rather than the current Python 2/3 approach.

 ### Background